CTurt/PS4-playground/README.md

 You can also download a zip of the latest source [here](https://github.com/CTurt/PS4-playground/archive/gh-pages.zip).

 ## Usage
-Although this is this primarily a framework to help write and execute ROP chains, PS4-playground comes with several experiments for you to try.

 After executing a test, you should either refresh the page, or close and reopen the browser entirely; running multiple experiments sequentially is not reliable.
 If you are using a web browser view in an app which isn't the Internet Browser, you can use the `Refresh` button under `Misc` to refresh the page.

 ### Code Execution